AIBiology/aibiology.github.io/index.md

 ### Makeup and Late policy

-Please notify the instructors of circumstances that lead to late work or missed classes.
-We will generally work with you and accept late work.
+Please notify the instructor of circumstances that lead to late work or missed classes.
+I will generally work with you and accept late work.
 Without prior notification, late work will be penalized one point per day after the due date.

 ## Students Requiring Accommodations